steaxss/STEAXS-FILTER-PACK/README.md

 ## ℹ️ Description

-Thanks for downloading my filter pack <3
+This filter pack is used on the game Dead By Daylight to beautify your game with ReShade.

 You can leave a review on the discord at this link :